si-jie-li/si-jie-li.github.io/_pages/activities.md

 <h1 id="3">Academic Activities</h1>
 I **keep a close eye on information related to my areas of interest** through multiple platforms and often attend talks, workshops, presentations, seminars, meetings, and forums organized by students, professors, universities, or research institutions, both online and in person.
 At first, I struggled to understand all the details.
 However, through repeated participation, communication with professors, and the accumulation of interdisciplinary knowledge, I gradually learned how to make the most of these academic activities!

+I also made the most of the practical workshops offered by our library to develop academically relevant skills, like advanced use of various literature databases, scientific research drawing, literature management, etc. I was honored to be named a Star of Information Literacy.

 Some of the academic activities I have participated in include:
 - **Chemical Biology Summer Training Course** (Peking University, Summer 2024)
   - Explored chemical biology as a research tool and its applications, including proteomics, labeling, bioorthogonal reactions, synthesis, and more.